collapsed-stacks/startups/questions/7677/where-can-i-get-a-generic-nda.md

 - tagged: `legal`, `non-disclosure-agreement`
 - score: 2

-<p>I'm have some software written by freelancers and I need a generic NDA.
-I don't have time to learn all the ins and outs, but I need a starting point in the mean time.</p>
+I'm have some software written by freelancers and I need a generic NDA.
+I don't have time to learn all the ins and outs, but I need a starting point in the mean time.

 ## Answer 7690